jpasqua/MultiMon/README.md

 This project requires an ESP8266 and a 320x240 touch screen display.
 It has been tested with a [Wemos D1 Mini](https://docs.wemos.cc/en/latest/d1/d1_mini.html) and a [Wemos D1 Mini 2.4" TFT Shield](https://docs.wemos.cc/en/latest/d1_mini_shiled/tft_2_4.html).
 They are a nice combination since they require no soldering and only 1 mounting point (the display).
 However, it should work with virtually any ESP8266 with sufficient storage space and any 320x240 screen with an ILI9341 display controller and an XPT2046 touch screen controller.

+If you'd like a larger display, *MultiMon* has also been tested with the 2.8" and 3.2" variants of [this one](https://www.aliexpress.com/item/32960934541.html).
+Both versions of this display have a single 14-pin header that can be conveniently attached to the D1 Mini using this [daughter board](https://oshpark.com/shared_projects/dopTFnBT).

 #### Configuring the `TFT_eSPI` library for your display

 `TFT_eSPI` needs to know how your display is connected to your ESP8266 including which pins are used for which signals.
 If you use the D1 Mini and D1 Mini TFT Shield, you can use the HW configuration supplied by this project (see below).
-If you use a display such as [this one](https://www.amazon.com/gp/product/B073R7BH1B), you can use the second configuration mentioned below.
-This display has a single 14-pin header that can be conveniently attached to the D1 Mini using this [daughter board](https://oshpark.com/shared_projects/dopTFnBT).
+There is also a configuration for the 2.8"/3.2" display with daughter board mentioned above.

 If you use a different display, please refer to the [`TFT_eSPI`](https://github.com/Bodmer/TFT_eSPI) documentation.
 The library itself provides many configurations you can choose from, or you can create your own custom configuration.